-This privacy notice tells you about information we obtain, hold and use about you.
+This privacy notice tells you about the information we obtain, hold and use about you.
 It describes what we do with it, how we will look after it and who we share it with.
 It covers information we collect directly from you as well as information we may get from other individuals or organisations.

 NHS Kent and Medway Integrated Care Board (ICB) is responsible for the planning and buying (also known as commissioning) of healthcare services in that ICS area, bringing the NHS together locally to improve population health and care.